cbout/MAVLink_C_example/README.md

 #### Heartbeat (ID: #0)

-The heartbeat is one of the most important messages, GCS have to send it each second to notify he is alive and the connection is available.
+The heartbeat is one of the most important message, GS have to send it each second to notify it is alive and the connection is available.

 | Field Name      | Type     | Values                                                       | Description                |
 | --------------- | -------- | ------------------------------------------------------------ | -------------------------- |